 Using the top coat sealer, brush on one coat with a foam brush in smooth even coats.
 Don’t brush back and forth a lot.
 Just one coat brushed on and leave it so it doesn’t start to gum up.

 If you need more than 1 coat, you can come back afterward and add more.
-General Finishes recommends sanding with a fine grit sandpaper between coats too.
+General Finishes recommends sanding with fine-grit sandpaper between coats too.
 I just did one coat of the sealer.

 Alternatively, you could use pallet wood or another kind of wood too!
 I just love the way this ghost wood shiplap looks.

 Step 7.
-Paint edges of ghost wood with chalk paint.
+Paint edges of wood with chalk paint.

 Block off the top of the ghost wood with painter’s tape to protect it before painting and then apply 2 coats of chalk paint.